A Journey of 4,000 Lives

 Great-grandfather

-Dominga Aguilar de Campos
+Dominga Aguilar mora de Campos

 Grandmother